hafniatimes/hafniatimes.github.io/_drafts/dpp15conference.markdown

 [^dashes]: Mr Kristian Thulesen Dahl is a fan of parenthetical thinking, so you'll see cases of m-dashes nested inside em dashes.
 I use em dashes without surrounding spaces in general, and em dashes *with* surrounding spaces, when they go inside em dashes.

-Even in today's Parliament in the wake of a few weeks of experience with {extra pressure} on the border, Danish People's Party is still the only party on [parliament building] Christiansborg that insists on border control. <span class="highlight">And even we are 37 MPs against 142[^parliament]---a slightly uneven fight---we press on.</span>
+Even in today's Parliament in the wake of a few weeks of experience with {extra pressure} on the border, Danish People's Party is still the only party on [parliament building] Christiansborg that insists on border control. <span>And even we are 37 MPs against 142[^parliament]---a slightly uneven fight---we press on.</span>{: .highlight}

 [^parliament]: Danish parliament has 179 seats total.
 DPP have 37.